-We lease office space in Oslo, Norway, for our corporate headquarters under a lease which currently has a rolling three-month term.
-We also lease laboratory space and regional offices on three to five year fixed-term agreements in the United States (Rochester, New York, and Wilmington, Massachusetts), the United Kingdom (Farnborough), and China (Shanghai).
+We lease office space in Oslo, Norway, for our corporate headquarters, and office and laboratory space in the United Kingdom (Farnborough) under lease agreements that currently have rolling three-month terms.
+We also lease laboratory space and offices on three to five year fixed-term agreements in the United States (Rochester, New York, and Wilmington, Massachusetts), and China (Shenzhen).
 We believe our existing facilities meet our current needs.

 We do not own or operate industrial manufacturing facilities.
 As a fabless manufacturer, we design our products based on standard, readily available manufacturing techniques and obtaining wafer foundry and semiconductor packaging, design, and test services from leading providers.
 Our capital expenditures generally are associated with purchases of laboratory and test equipment related to product development.
+We may in certain situations invest in bespoke manufacturing equipment that is placed inside a manufacturing partner's facility.